 “That’s really funny,” I said, “because a few minutes after I started praying, my hands suddenly started to clap.”
 Then I told her how a few minutes after that I broke out laughing.

-"Well that makes sense," Nola said, "because just after they finished clapping, they immediately went on to do Kaylin's close-up.
-The director told her to shout out her lines really loudly (there was going to be an idling motorcycle next to her in the final edit) and the way she did it, it was so funny and adorable, everyone on the set started laughing and that was that.
-One and done!"
+“Well that makes sense,” Nola said, “because just after they finished clapping, they immediately went on to do Kaylin’s close-up.
+The director told her to shout out her lines really loudly (there was going to be an idling motorcycle next to her in the final edit) and the way she did it, it was so funny and adorable, the moment the director yelled “cut” everyone on the set burst out laughing, and that was that.
+One and done!”

 Coincidence or amazing spirit connection?
 To me, this was a beautiful confirmation of the powerful and miraculous nature of prayer.

-Here are two more prayer stories courtesy of 1111 Angels Message Board
+Here are two more stories about the power of prayer courtesy of 1111 Angels Message Board

 Posted: Sat Jun 10, 2006 12:07 am Post subject: Amazing Angel story (by justlittleme)